Bubble Book patent

 books in Great Britain.- This series

-was known as the "Hodder-Columbia Books that Sing," and
+was known as the "Hodder-Columbia Books that Sing," - As

 far as I know, Hodder only published books #1-10, despite advertising